IBM/terraform-ibm-z-linuxone-samples/terraform_provider_ibm_z_linuxone/TFE/README.md

 This is a step-by-step guide on using GitOps and Terraform Enterprise to import an existing z/OS LPAR and increase its CP `amount=` value.

 ### Prerequisites
-1.  **Ansible Automation Platform**: Ensure you have access and have set up a job template to de-activate/activate an LPAR
+1.  **Ansible Automation Platform**: Ensure you have access and created a job template to de-activate/activate LPAR activation profiles
-2.  **Terraform Enterprise (TFE) Account**: Ensure you have access to TFE with appropriate permissions.
+2.  **Terraform Enterprise (TFE) Account**: Ensure you have access to TFE with appropriate permissions
-3.  **HMC Account**: Ensure you have credentials with permissions to manage HMC instances.
+3.  **HMC Account**: Ensure you have credentials with permissions to manage HMC instances
-4.  **Git Repository**: Have a Git repository (e.g., GitHub, GitLab) to store your Terraform configuration.
+4.  **Git Repository**: Have a Git repository (e.g., GitHub, GitLab) to store your Terraform configuration
 5.  **Local Tools Installed**:
     *   Git CLI
     *   Terraform CLI